Boyle, County Roscommon: Transport

 Boyle railway station opened on 3 December 1862.
 Boyle lies on the railway line from Dublin to Sligo, and the N4 Dublin-Sligo main road skirts the town.
 The town is linked to the River Shannon navigation system via the Boyle canal, the Boyle River and Lough Key.

 The town was once on the N4 national primary road from Dublin to Sligo but was bypassed in 1999.
 It is connected to the N4 by the R294 regional road (which also connects it to Ballina, County Mayo) and the N61 national secondary road which links Boyle to Athlone via Roscommon.

 Boyle has a Locallink bus service to Roscommon three times daily.

 Local government

 Boyle was previously administered by town commissioners.
 After becoming a town council in 2002, and in common with all other town councils in Ireland, it was abolished under the Local Government Reform Act 2014.
 At the 2019 Roscommon County Council election, Boyle and its surrounding area formed a six-seat local electoral area.

-People

-Boyle is the birthplace of actress Maureen O'Sullivan (Jane in the Tarzan movies), writer Patrick Chapman, Suffragette and women's rights campaigner Margaret Cousins, physician Robert Cryan, and hometown of actor and comedian Chris O'Dowd.
-O'Dowd filmed segments of his comedy Moone Boy in the town during 2012 and 2013.
-Neville Knott, interior designer and television personality also lives locally, and orchestral conductor Michael Bowles (1909–1998) grew up in Boyle.